HabitatMap/AirCasting/README.md

 Whenever changing code tounching google maps, the `data-version` attribute in `app/views/layouts/map.html.haml` should be bumped.
 This ensures that the assets will reload correctly.

-## Troubleshooting

-* `Mysql2::Error: All parts of a PRIMARY KEY must be NOT NULL; if you need NULL in a key, use UNIQUE instead (...)`

- If you see this error, you need to downgrade MySql database server to ver.
-5.6.
-We don't support the latest MySql server version yet.

-* `Library not loaded: /usr/local/opt/mysql/lib/libmysqlclient.20.dylib`

- If you get this error while attempting `rake db:migrate`, reinstall gem mysql2:

- `gem uninstall mysql2`
- `gem install mysql2 -v '0.3.20'`

 ## Importing a big db dump to a server, i.e. staging

 For restoring a big db dump you can try to opitimize a process by changing the database configuration temporarily.